Ja7ad/grpc-unix-socket/README.md

 # GRPC over unix socket Protocol

 Unix sockets, or Unix Domain Sockets, allow bidirectional data exchange between processes running on the same machine.
+In order to transmit data between processes, the file system provides a reliable and efficient mechanism.
+The kernel is the only component involved in communication between processes.
+The processes communicate by reading and writing to the same socket file, which is managed by the kernel.
+Kernels handle communication details, such as synchronization, buffering, and error handling, and ensure that data is delivered reliably and correctly.

 **Advantage :**
 - Fast communication